 [ Read: Turmeric Milk In Pregnancy ]

 1. Dietary calcium for bones:

 A significant amount of calcium is needed during pregnancy to meet the mineral requirements of your baby.
 Childbearing women of 19 years and older require about 1,000mg of calcium, and women under 19 require 1,300mg per day.
-One cup of non-fat milk offers 302mg of calcium (2).
-Therefore, it is advisable to consume three to four cups of milk to meet your everyday calcium needs.
+One glass (250ml) of non-fat milk offers 309mg of calcium (2).
+Therefore, it is advisable to consume three to four glasses of milk to meet your everyday calcium needs.

 2. Protein for baby development:

+During pregnancy, a healthy intake of protein helps in supporting baby’s growth and helps their cells to multiply rapidly to function normally.
 Protein helps strengthen the uterus, improves blood supply, and nourishes the baby and breast tissues.
 Insufficient consumption of protein can lead to low birth weight in babies.
-The daily requirement of protein is 65g per day (3), and one cup of milk offers 8.22g of protein (4).
-Taking three cups of milk can help you meet one-third of your protein needs (5).
+The daily requirement of protein for pregnant women varies from 40 grams to 70 grams (3) and one glass of milk offers 9g of protein (4).
+Taking three Glasses of milk can help you meet one-third of your protein needs (5).

 3. Vitamin D prevents neonatal rickets:

 Intake of vitamin D during pregnancy helps prevent neonatal rickets and low birth weight.
 The daily requirement of vitamin D is 400IU (6), and one serving of milk can offer 115 to 124 IU (7).
 Therefore, drinking three servings of milk can help you meet 59% of this vitamin’s requirement.